MineBartekSA/discord-webhook/README.md

 Using this input, you can upload files.

-This input accepts YAML and JSON strings of the attachment object with a additional `file` field.
+This input accepts YAML and JSON strings of the attachment object with an additional `file` field.
 To see available fields, see the [official Discord docs](https://discord.com/developers/docs/resources/channel#attachment-object) on this subject.

 The additional `file` field is always required and is for setting the path to the file you want to upload.